Celebrating America's 250th, Sale LIVE! Till July 10th.

 Who the ComMarker B4 Is Built For

-The ComMarker B4 (JPT MOPA version) is built for small business owners, jewellers, personalisation businesses, and serious hobbyists who want genuine fiber laser metal engraving capability at an accessible price point.
-Specifically: someone who wants to engrave and colour-mark stainless steel, aluminium, gold, silver, brass, and similar metals, and wants to do it at production speed with professional results.
+The ComMarker B4 (JPT MOPA version) is built for small business owners, jewellers, personalisation businesses, and serious hobbyists who want genuine fiber laser metal engraving capability at an accessible price point — specifically someone who wants to engrave and colour-mark stainless steel, aluminium, gold, silver, brass, and similar metals at production speed with professional results.

 Before going further: the B4 line has both a standard Q-switched fiber version and a JPT MOPA version.
 The machine sold at The Maker's Chest — and the subject of this review — is the JPT M7 MOPA version.
-The distinction matters because MOPA (Master Oscillator Power Amplifier) technology provides adjustable pulse width control that standard Q-switched fiber lasers don't have.
+MOPA (Master Oscillator Power Amplifier) technology provides adjustable pulse width control that standard Q-switched fiber lasers don't have.
 That pulse width control is what enables colour engraving on stainless steel.
-For the full explanation of why MOPA differs from standard Q-switched fiber and when MOPA capability is worth the price premium, our MOPA vs standard fiber laser guide covers the technology in detail.
+For the full explanation, our MOPA vs standard fiber laser guide covers the technology in detail.

 Watch this ComMarker B4 20W review and performance test: